jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

 All material for this course is available at no cost at [prof.clontz.org/resources/calculus-2][text].
-Students are welcome to use *University Calculus: Early Transcendentals (3rd Ed)* or any other textbook as a supplemental resource, but it is not required and no homework from this text will be assigned.
+Students are welcome to use *University Calculus: Early Transcendentals (3rd Ed)* or any other textbook as a supplemental resource, but it is not required.

 It's not required, but many students benefit from bringing a smart device to class that can access the course website.